The article”Dangers of the Keto Diet Debunked” was originally published at HVMN.

 1. “If I eat so much fat, won’t I get heart disease?”

-Old school dietary conventions suggest eating fatty foods increases the risk of heart disease and lead to high cholesterol levels.
+Old-school dietary conventions suggest eating fatty foods increases the risk of heart disease and leads to high cholesterol levels.

 The keto diet requires ample fat to provide energy and compensate for the reduction in energy from carbohydrates.
 Foods that are rich in fat include meats, cheese, oils, fish, butter, cream, and eggs.